What Is Prose In Literature? Top 5 Examples

 Key Elements of Prose Literature

 When writing prose, it’s essential to consider the key elements that will help bring your narrative to life for your reader.
 Whether you’re writing an article, a short story, a novel, a poem, or other types of writing, paying attention to the key elements of prose will allow your reader to imagine the world you’re creating with your writing entirely.
+Key elements of prose include:

 • Setting: Your reader needs to fully be able to picture the world you’re creating in your writing.
 Pay attention to what you see when you imagine your character’s world, and take plenty of time to describe their environment to your reader.
-Whether you’re describing a place that currently exists or a world that only exists in your imagination, developing the setting of your story can help your reader feel like they’re there, going through each experience that you describe for your characters.
+Whether you’re describing a place that currently exists or a world that only exists in your imagination, developing the setting of your story can help your readers feel like they’re there, going through each experience you describe for your characters.

 • Point of View: Decide whether you want to tell your story from a first-person, second-person, or third-person point of view.
 Many prose writers use the first-person point of view, allowing the characters to speak directly to the reader.

-• Mood: What feeling do you want your reader to have as they enjoy your story?
+• Mood: What feeling do you want your readers to have as they enjoy your story?
 Perhaps you want them to feel inspired, or you want them to feel conflicted as they consider the hard truths that your character has to face as they grow and learn.
 The setting, character development, vocabulary choices, and writing style can all help your reader feel the mood you’re creating with your writing.

 Examples Of Prose In Literature